IndraNeelMulakaloori/ENPM661_Project_3_phase_2/README.md

 The longest paths that span the whole map take `~3 minutes`.

 Part 01:
+Make sure you are in the same directory as the file "python a_star_phase2_FINAL.py" within the terminal. run the program with "python a_star_phase2_FINAL.py" in the terminal.
-run the program with "python a_star_phase2_FINAL.py" Follow instructions in "How to Operate Program".
+Follow instructions in "How to Operate Program".

 Part 02: